djienne/LIGHTER_Market_Making_Rust/README.md

 Strategy: **volatility + order-book-imbalance (OBI) alpha**, with an external Binance OBI feed — the same model as the live Python bot and the `standx` reference.

-See `PLAN.md` for the full design, the GPT-5.5 plan review, and module specs.

 ## Architecture

 ```